SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

 Cross-cutting rules.*

 **Phase 8 — Ecosystem features & 1.0.**
-Model archive (`.mq`) format vN+1 over the Rust graph — checkpoints are device-portable in the format sense: serialization is device-agnostic (the same parameter values produce identical bytes on any device), save → load → re-save is bit-identical, and a GPU-trained checkpoint loads on CPU losslessly.
-This is format fidelity only — it does not claim that training on different devices produces identical values; computation parity stays tolerance-based (§3.1) — ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
+Model archive (`.mq`) format vN+1 over the Rust graph.
+Checkpoints are device-portable in the format sense: the format defines canonical, dtype-tagged on-disk representations (e.g., Bool is one byte per element), so backends whose runtime storage differs (wgpu's widened Bool, §3.2) normalize on save/load and the same parameter values produce identical bytes on any device;
+save → load → re-save is bit-identical, and a GPU-trained checkpoint loads on CPU losslessly.
+This is format fidelity only — training on different devices still produces different values within the tolerance budgets (§3.1); the full dtype → on-disk mapping lives in the format spec itself (a Phase 8 deliverable).
+Also in this phase: ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
 *Exit: v1.0.0 — Rust engine at full feature parity, Metal + CUDA + wgpu shipped, wheels (abi3 + cp31Xt, abi3t when toolchain allows) on PyPI.*